-I am a white settler editor.
-My spouse and children are Métis.
 I believe all settlers have an obligation to educate themselves about historical and current injustices and help counter them.
 The Métis family I married into, descendants of North-West Resistance fighters Isidore Dumont and Patrice Fleury, have helped me understand these issues.
-As well, early in my self-education journey, the Secwepemc Nation graciously supported my master’s project in ethnobotany had the approval and leadership of the Secwepemc Nation, giving me an early appreciation of non-Western ways of knowing and intellectual property rights — lessons that I apply in my daily work.
-Through that work, and further teachings by Indigenous writers, I have learned to tread very carefully when I copy edit writings by or about Indigenous people.
+As well, early in my self-education journey, the Secwepemc Nation graciously supported my master’s project in ethnobotany.
+They shared invaluable teachings in Indigenous ways of knowing and the importance of intellectual property rights — lessons that I apply in my daily work.
+Through that work, and further teachings by Indigenous writers, I have learned to tread very carefully when I copy edit writing by or about Indigenous Peoples.
 I rely on the advice of brilliant Indigenous editors such as Gregory Younging, author of Elements of Indigenous Style, who sadly passed away in May 2019 but left an inspiring legacy.

 Contact me for specific information on my role for each project (copy editor, proofreader, etc.).

 - International Journal of Indigenous Health (Centre for Indigenous Research and Community-Led Engagement, University of Victoria, 2015–2018; First Nations Health Authority guest editions, vol. 16, no. 1 and no. 2, 2021)

 - “‘Our Ancestors Are in Our Land, Water, and Air’: A Two-eyed Seeing Approach to Researching Environmental Health Concerns with Pictou Landing First Nation – Final Report 2010–2016,” Pictou Landing Native Women’s Group, Heather Castleden et al.